qhe0917/LAB-1-STAT-585/README.md

-This is written in R studio
+This is a line from RStudio